Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Convergence to quasi- and fully-secular master equations.

-The necessity to employ a global or a local master equation can be traced back to the problem of choosing a proper time interval when the dynamics of the system should be studied.
-For the sake of the clarity of the following discussion, we introduce a compound system of several sub-units whose transition frequencies can be grouped in two well-separated groups.
+The necessity to employ a fully- or quasi-secular master equation can be traced back to the problem of choosing a proper time interval when the dynamics of the system should be studied.
+To clarify the following discussion, we consider a complex system whose transition frequencies can be grouped into two or more well-separated groups.
 Obviously, the simplest case presenting this configuration is a three-level system (also known as a qutrit) -- see Section \ref{sec:qutrit_b} for the details.

-When the inverse of the frequency-difference between the two groups is large enough, all the physical approximations done to derive the global master equation are well justified, and the dynamics is exact in the long time limit.
-On the other side, in a time scale much shorter than the inverse of the frequency-differences inside any of the two groups of frequency, the local approach works well.